MEDLINE Indexing Online Training Course

 - Chemical Actions and Uses [D27]

 Category D contains the MeSH terms for drugs and chemicals.
 In MeSH, the concept of drugs and chemicals is very broad; the terms are often used interchangeably.
 It includes not only what is commonly known as "therapeutic drugs" (ASPIRIN) and pure chemicals (SODIUM CHLORIDE or ETHYLAMINES), but also a variety of biological substances (ANTIBODIES; AMINO ACIDS; PROTEINS; NUCLEIC ACIDS; VENOMS; PLANT EXTRACTS, etc).
-It also includes chemicals of environmental or industrial importance (PESTICIDES; CERAMICS).
+It also includes chemicals of environmental or industrial importance (PESTICIDES; PLASTICIZERS).
 It is the largest MeSH category and is divided into several subcategories.
 These subcategories group drug and chemical headings by their structure and by their function.

 Structural subcategories include: INORGANIC CHEMICALS (D1), ORGANIC CHEMICALS (D2), etc.

-Functional subcategories include: CARDIOVASCULAR AGENTS, DERMATOLOGIC AGENTS, etc which are located in subcategory D27 (Chemical Actions and Uses)
+Functional subcategories include: CARDIOVASCULAR AGENTS, DERMATOLOGIC AGENTS, etc which are located in subcategory D27 (Chemical Actions and Uses).

 Hormones, enzymes, proteins, nucleic acids, carbohydrates, lipids, and other biomolecules are grouped in separate subcategories.